neurocom/street-fighter/quantums/analytics_capture_quantum.md

 - Provide the "end-of-year" summary report to the Road Warriors.
 - Compare the adoption of the service by teservation type and destination compared to industry baselines.
 - Create dashboards on total system usage per use case
-- Create datamarts with the users preferences per resevation type, airline, rental company etc In the future, we should use the Analytics Capture data as a platform for providing insights to companies working in the travel sector.
+- Create datamarts with the users preferences per resevation type, airline, rental company etc.
+In the future, we should use the Analytics Capture data as a platform for providing insights to companies working in the travel sector.
 Another possible commercial use is using the affiliate programs of specific vendors when users are sharing their trips to others or via social media

 The following diagram describes the architecture for the Analytics Capture in detail.